Black Diamond Camalot Review

 For their durability, ease of placement, and overall value, we recommend these cams to any climber looking build their first rack.
 Down the line, you're likely to pick up more specialized pieces like Aliens, Totem Cams or offset sizes, but the Black Diamond C4s will last pitch after pitch.

 The Black Diamond C4 is an Iconic piece of equipment that has revolutionized the way we climb.
 We use BD sizing to describe crack sizes instead of inches.
 They are completely deserving of their veneration and popularity.
-If money is of no concern or you're weight obsessed, check out the Ultralight C4s.
+The recent update only makes them better with the 10% weight reduction and the trigger keepers.
+If money is of no concern or you're weight obsessed, check out the Camalot Ultralights.